 nearly identical (i.e. visual score = 2).

-Nonetheless, numerous debates about the precise rating between different pairs of variant candidates according to this scale took place, which eventually were resolved only by means of explicit vote by each active member, to establish majority decisions.
-However, during this very long process the GP came to the understanding, that visual appearance was not the only aspect which could lead to users considering code points as variants.
+Nonetheless, numerous debates took place about the precise rating between different pairs of variant candidates according to this scale.
+These were eventually resolved only by means of explicit rating by each active member, to establish majority decisions.
+However, during this very long process the GP came to the understand that visual appearance was not the only aspect which could lead to users considering code points as variants.
 For pragmatic reasons, this other category, which found no explicit mention in MSR, but which by consensus of the Panel was understood to be included under “characters essentially identical appearance by design”, was simply termed ‘Non-Visual Variant’, as rendered on the right-hand branch of in Diagram 1 above, and as discussed in the following sections.

 6.1.3 Non-Visual Variants